big-data-lab-team/benchmark-har-data-stream/README.md

 git submodule update
 ```

-Then we compile streamDM-Cpp.
+Then, we compile streamDM-Cpp.
 To get a static library, we patch the Makefile.
 ```
 patch streamDM-Cpp/makefile streamdm_patch
 cd streamDM-Cpp